loyjoy/welcome/documentation/introduction/GET_STARTED.md

 ### Texts Overview

 On the Text tab, all text fields are available in aggregated form.
-Double check your wording or have a copy writer edit right on the platform.
+Double-check your wording or have a copywriter edit right on the platform.

 <p align="center">
   <img src="texts.png" alt="text" title="text" width="500"/>